 We are conducting clinical trials to further evaluate the efficacy and safety of the Genio system for treating patients with moderate to severe OSA.
-We are currently conducting the DREAM trial, a pivotal trial designed to support marketing authorization for the Genio system in the United States via either a premarket approval, or PMA, application or a De Novo request.
-The DREAM trial is a multicenter, prospective, open-label trial designed to enroll 115 patients in approximately 20centers in the United States and internationally.
+We are currently conducting the DREAM trial, a pivotal trial designed to support marketing authorization for the Genio system in the United States via a premarket approval, or PMA, application.
+The DREAM trial is a multicenter, prospective, open-label trial designed to enroll 115 patients in approximately 20 centers in the United States and internationally.
 The trial aims to evaluate the safety and effectiveness of the Genio system to treat patients with moderate to severe OSA who either did not tolerate, failed or refused first-line PAP therapy.
 In June 2022, we announced that the FDA approved the use of our next generation Genio 2.1 system for use in the DREAM trial.
-We anticipate 12 month data for the DREAM trial will be available in early 2024.
-Assuming a positive outcome from the DREAM trial, we expect to apply for marketing authorization in the United States with the aim of being commercially available in the United States in the second half of 2024.
+On March 19, 2024, we issued a press release announcing that the DREAM trial met its primary endpoints.
+More information can be found in the press release.
+We expect to apply for marketing authorization in the United States with the aim of being commercially available in the United States in late 2024.